An Experienced Patent Attorney is Available to Answer Your Questions

 What is the process for obtaining a patent?

 As a threshold matter, an investigation should be undertaken to verify the invention is generally the type of subject matter that is eligible for patent protection, and that there are no actions or inactions that would preclude patenting.
 In most cases, it is also prudent to conduct at least a preliminary search of the prior art (including issued patents, published patent applications, and non-patent literature) to assess novelty and non-obviousness.
 Once these preliminary matters have been completed, a nonprovisional utility patent application can typically be prepared, reviewed by the inventor(s), revised, and filed, in a matter of weeks.

 There are many possible variations on the above application process.
-For example, the first filing can be a provisional patent application (which can never ripen into an issued patent absent conversion to a nonprovisional patent application), or a patent application can first be filed as an international application before entry into the U.S. national stage.
+For example, the first filing can be a provisional patent application (which can never ripen into an issued patent absent conversion to a nonprovisional patent application).
+A patent application can also first be filed as an international application before entry into the U.S. national stage.

 During pendency (i.e., after filing and before issuance or abandonment), an applicant may use “patent pending,” “patent applied for,” or similar language in connection with its goods and services that embody the claimed invention.
 Under certain circumstances, a patent holder may be able to later recover damages for market activities that occurred during pendency.

 How much does it cost to obtain a patent?

 The total cost to obtain a patent is extremely variable.
 Factors include the complexity and scope of the invention, the applicant’s large/small/micro entity status, the attorney or agent fee structure, and prosecution success.
 We invite you to Contact Attorney Olsen to discuss.